wangzx19/wangzx19.github.io/cv.md

 <p align = "right"> 2.2021 – 5.2022</p>

 Independent research project together with Zhouzi Li, advised by [Prof. Jian Li]([Jian Li's Homepage (tsinghua.edu.cn)](http://people.iiis.tsinghua.edu.cn/~jianli/))
-- Focus on the explanation for **Edge of Stability (EoS, first discovered by Cohen et al. 2021):** first, the **sharpness** (the largest eigenvalue of the Hessian matrix of the training objective) increases steadily to the value 2/*η* (the **progressive sharpening** phase, *η* is the step size); then, it oscillates around this value (the **EoS** phase).
+- Focus on the explanation for **Edge of Stability (EoS, first discovered by Cohen et al. 2021):** first, the **sharpness** (the largest eigenvalue of the Hessian matrix of the training objective) increases steadily to the value 2/η (the **progressive sharpening** phase, η is the step size); then, it oscillates around this value (the **EoS** phase).
 However, the loss keeps decreasing monotonically though the conventional L-smoothness assumption is violated.
 This phenomenon is beyond the scope of traditional optimization theory.
-- Divide the GD trajectory into four phases according to the sharpness and the stability threshold 2*/η*.
+- Divide the GD trajectory into four phases according to the sharpness and the stability threshold 2/η.
 -  Empirically identify the norm of output layer weight as an interesting indicator of the sharpness dynamics, and **heuristically explain the dynamics of various essential quantities (including the training loss and** **the sharpness) in each phase of EoS** for general neural networks under a set of assumptions.
 - Theoretically **prove the sharpness behavior** in the **EoS regime** in a **two-layer fully-connected linear neural network** with less and weaker assumptions.